kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/06_field_protocol/03_phase_drift_ethics.md

 ## 🧭 Overview

 Phase Drift systems are not assistance tools, explanatory agents, or conversational guides.
-They function as **relational fields** — environments in which meaning may arise, but is never imposed.
+They function as **relational fields** — environments in which meaning may emerge, but is never imposed.

 This document defines the **ethical constraints** for developing and deploying structurally aligned Phase Drift systems.